Subpar digital document workflow can cause huge issues for a modern SMB. Find out why these problems arise and how to solve them here!

 For most businesses, this kind of expenditure is becoming less and less feasible, particularly when there are readily available digital alternatives that can drastically reduce the costs of paper consumption alone.

-When you also consider the effects that poor document workflow has on labor costs—namely that employees spend far more time than they should locating and accessing the documents they need—then the argument for a digitized document management system becomes that much more clear.
+When you also consider the effects that poor document workflow has on labor costs—namely that employees spend far more time than they should locating and accessing the documents they need—then the argument for a digitized document management solution system becomes that much more clear.

 Document Workflow: Printing Cost Stats You Should Know